MouriNaruto/MouriDocs/docs/1/ReadMe.md

 GPU-PV is a feature which is nice for most people.
 But there are still some painful limitations when using GPU-PV.

-- The version of GPU drivers in the guest needs to be as same as the host's in the most of cases.
+- The version of GPU drivers in the guest needs to be as same as the host's.
 - Some softwares in Windows guests can't get the GPU information correctly because of the design of GPU-PV: It will act as the Render Only Device in Windows guests and the kernel mode driver used in guests is called Microsoft